 Coloring provides confidence to many.
 But retaining the color is a big task.
 In this article, we look at the best ways to keep your hair color intact without re-dyeing it.
 Keep scrolling to know more.

 How Long Does Hair Dye Last?

-How long your hair color lasts depends on the type of hair dye you use.
+How long your hair color lasts depends on the type of hair dye you use and the integrity of your hair.
 If you use semi-permanent hair dye, your hair color will last for about 6 weeks.
+If the cuticle is cracked or damaged, it may last for a lesser time.
 You can expect the color to last for around 6 months if you used permanent hair dye.

 Some hair pigments will fade away quicker than others because of their molecule size.
 Red hair color is prone to fading much faster than others.
 Pink can also fade away and leave behind a stained orange tint on light/blonde hair.

 Whether you have blonde or dark hair, regularly refreshing your hair color will make the dye last longer, leading to healthier and brighter tresses.
 Find out how to refresh hair color at home and make it last longer below.

 How To Refresh Your Hair Color At Home

 Refreshing hair color is a process of reviving the pigment of your hair without dyeing it again.
 This is the perfect way to stop your hair color from fading and bring out that freshly-colored shine.
 Here are some tips that can help you keep your hair color from fading: